-Plasti Dip – The Amazing Story Behind Car and Rim Dipping
+The Amazing Story Behind Car and Rim Dipping, or Plasti Dip

 What is Plasti Dip?

-Plasti Dip is a PVC based paint that was invented for an entirely different purpose from that which it is now world famous for.
-It is now used by car enthusiasts to paint their cars all kinds of different colours, black out chrome trim, and paint rims.
-What is fascinating is how the product came to be an international brand, which was not as a result of an expensive marketing campaign, but through the word of mouth means that we now call social media.
+Plasti Dip is a PVC-based paint that was invented for an entirely different purpose from that which it is now world famous for.
+It is now used by car enthusiasts to paint their cars all kinds of different colors, blackout chrome trim, and paint rims.
+What is fascinating is how the product came to be an international brand, which was not as a result of an expensive marketing campaign, but instead brought to popularity through the word of mouth or social media.

-The internet is now crammed with websites and videos showing the amazing things that can be done with this very simple product and website articles like this one that explains how to Plasti Dip rims and other Plasti Dip do-it-yourself tips and advice.
+The internet is now crammed with websites and videos that show the amazing things that can be done with this very simple product, along with DIY tips and other helpful advice.

 If you ever doubted the power of social media, then here’s the story of how a small family business came up with a product that social media turned into a goldmine, even though the maker of the product didn’t even know why their product was becoming so popular and selling so fast.

 For most family business owners, the idea that their product could one day become an overnight social media sensation is little more than something to perhaps a father and son dream about over a couple of cold beers after a long day at work, but that is exactly what happened to one small business in the small city of Blaine, Minnesota, USA.

 When sales of his family run business began to double, month after month, the CEO of Plasti Dip had no idea why, but he certainly wasn’t complaining.
 It transpired that the product that he had watched his father invent some years before was now flying off the shelves faster than the stores could re-order it and it was being used for a purpose for which it was never intended.

 That family company is now an international brand and the company behind the product that created a car customizing craze that spread like wildfire through social media began with father and son business, and a product that the big US retailers weren’t even initially interested in stocking in their shelves.